ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 HTTP messages; see {{Section 3.8 of BINARY}}.
 If the encapsulation method described in this document is used to protect a different message type (see
 {{repurposing}}), that message format might need to include padding support.
-Oblivious Relay Resources can also use padding for the same reason, but need to operate at the HTTP layer since they cannot manipulate binary HTTP messages; for example, see {{Section 10.7 of HTTP2}} or {{Section 10.7 of HTTP3}}).
+Oblivious Relay Resources can also use padding for the same reason but need to operate at the HTTP layer since they cannot manipulate binary HTTP messages; for example, see {{Section 10.7 of HTTP2}} or {{Section 10.7 of HTTP3}}).

 ## Server Responsibilities {#server-responsibilities}